What is Religious Discrimination?

 Refusing to hire someone because of their religion is one example of religious discrimination.
 Firing someone for their religious beliefs also qualifies as religious discrimination.

 For more examples of religious discrimination, visit our religious discrimination in the workplace page.

 Does Title VII prohibit retaliation?

 Yes, Title VII protects employees from retaliation.
-Employers cannot punish a job applicant or employee for complaining about religious discrimination or for requesting an accommodation for a religious practice.
+Employers cannot punish a job applicant or employee for complaining about religious discrimination or for requesting an accommodation for religious practice.

 What are the religious discrimination protections in New York?